thomd/random-files-generator/README.md

 Out-of-the-box `files(1)` uses the standard OSX wordlist `/usr/share/dict/words`.
-If this wordlist does not exist and no words are explicetly given as command arguments, `files(1)` uses bare letters for naming files and folders.
+If this wordlist does not exist and no words are explicitly given as command arguments, `files(1)` uses bare letters for naming files and folders.

 You may provide an own wordlist via an environment variable `WORDLIST`